astridx/meinblog/content/posts/joomla/47kjoomla-template-childtemplate.en.md

  		<position>below-top</position>
 ```

+If you have problems and the button still offers to copy and not inherit, make sure that the correct XML data is loaded.
+The following is mandatory: The parameter `name` in the XML file and the name of the template directory must match.
+Both times `facile` should be used in our example with the correct upper and lower case.

 ## Test your Joomla template

 1. Install your template in Joomla version 4 to test it: Copy the files in the `templates` folder into the `templates` folder of your Joomla 4 installation.
 Install your template as described in part one after copying all files.
 Joomla will adjust the database for you during the installation.